ifm/documentation/Technology/3D/triggering.md

 As we see in the below image, the second camera(green colored signal) is running at 10 fps with a delay of 10 ms.

 ![Camera 2 delayed by 10 milliseconds](resources/triggering/delay_10ms.png)

-**Software Trigger Group**

-When different ports have the same value **(>=1)** for the parameter `swTriggerGroup` the cameras belonging to the same group are always synchronized and triggered when any one of the camera in a `swTriggerGroup` is triggered.
-By default the value of Software Trigger group is 0 which means that the port is triggered independently from all the other ports.

 ## System latency and relevant variables
 Typical overall sensor system latency is dependent on a number of variables: